simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

    - seqchart
    - chart

-Here is a video of the cut-trough behavior in Qtenv:
+Here is a video of the cut-through behavior in Qtenv:

+**TODO** store and forward video; disable arp

 .. video:: media/cuttrough.mp4
    :width: 100%